Haroenv/holmes/README.md

 >:exclamation: this will break event listeners on nested content

->:exclamation: this won't work if the character after the match is a literal `>`
+>:exclamation: this won't work if the character after the match is a literal `>`.

+>:exclamation: If you really have to use this character, you can replace all occurences of `>` by `&gt;`

 **examples**: `true`, `false`